sora-xor/sora-docs/src/pallets.md

+---
+title: "Sora Pallets | Sora Docs"
+head:
+  - - meta
+    - name: description
+      content: "Explore the Sora Pallets, which are modular components of the Sora Network's runtime system.
+Learn about the different pallets and their functionalities, including governance, staking, treasury, identity, and more.
+Discover how pallets enable the customization and extensibility of the Sora Network, allowing for the development of diverse blockchain applications."
+  - - meta
+    - name: keywords
+      content: "Sora Pallets, Sora Network, runtime system, modular components, governance, staking, treasury, identity, blockchain applications, customization, extensibility"
+---

 # Pallets

 In the context of SORA, pallets play a crucial role in the development of the network and its associated applications.
 SORA is a decentralized autonomous economy (DAE) built on the [Substrate](https://substrate.io/) framework, and it utilizes Substrate's [pallets](https://docs.substrate.io/learn/welcome-to-substrate/) to implement its specific functionalities and features.